Mpilo-K/mpilo_website/content/ecology_projects/formation-of-wood-in-trees/index.md

 - R
 date: "2021-03-01"
 draft: false
-excerpt: This is my PhD project...
+excerpt: This is part of my PhD research ...
 More information to be added
 layout: single
 links:
 subtitle:
 tags:
 - wood
-title: How do trees make their wood?
+title: How do trees make wood?
 ---

 ###